0xJasonMurray/jasonmurray.org/content/posts/2021/zeeklog4j.md

 ## TL;DR

-This Splunk query will first query the zeek_log4j.log to determine the log4j payload IP address then take these results and query the zeek_conn.log to find any successful communication to the payload server(s):
+This Splunk one-liner will first query the zeek_log4j.log to determine the log4j payload IP address then take these results and query the zeek_conn.log to find any successful communication to the payload server(s):

 ```text
 index=zeek sourcetype=zeek_conn [search index=zeek sourcetype=zeek_log4j | dedup target_host | fields target_host | rename target_host as id.resp_h]